huggingface/diffusers/docs/source/en/using-diffusers/pag.md

   </div>
 </div>

-## PAG with IP-adapter
+## PAG with IP-Adapter

 [IP-Adapter](https://hf.co/papers/2308.06721) is a popular model that can be plugged into diffusion models to enable image prompting without any changes to the underlying model.
-You can enable PAG on a pipeline with IP-adapter loaded.
+You can enable PAG on a pipeline with IP-Adapter loaded.

 ```py
 from diffusers import AutoPipelineForText2Image